Ingan121/Vineless/README.md

     3. Click `Load Temporary Add-on...` and select the downloaded file

 ## Setup
-+ Open the extension and click one of the `Choose File` buttons to select device files
++ Open the extension and select the type of device you're using in the top `Systems` section
-+ Select the type of device you're using in the top `Systems` section
++ Click one of the `Choose File` buttons to select device files
 + The files are saved in the extension's `chrome.storage.sync` storage and will be synchronized across any browsers into which the user is signed in with their Google account.
 + The maximum number of devices is ~25 Local **OR** ~200 Remote CDMs
 + The maximum number of per-site profiles is ~200 profiles
-+ Check `Enabled` to activate the message interception and you're done.
++ You're all set!

 ## Usage
 All the user has to do is to play a DRM protected video.
 With everything set up properly, videos will start to play even without a supported DRM system.